 This frightening statistic highlights the struggle over when and why a person with Alzheimer’s has to stop driving.
-A Mayo Clinic article on driving & Alzheimer’s eloquently addresses the issues faced by families who must convince their loved ones to hand over the car keys.
+Teepa Snow, the grand lady of dementia care, eloquently addresses the issues faced by families in Convincing Drivers with Dementia to Hand in the Keys.

 On the other hand, some people with Alzheimer’s, ready to stop driving at the right time are still in the early stages, where they should not have to.
 They recognize their driving ability is deteriorating but are unsure about whether they are at the point where they need to give it up.

 Often the person can continue to drive, albeit in a more limited fashion, by reducing their time behind the wheel in accordance with their coordination or ability to make decisions on the road.